 Notice also that I have posted video clips of the duo exercises, done together with an attacker, both using bokken.
 They are here.

-I have also posted a 3 minute video clip (7 MB) where I do some iai forms from here and there.
+On the video clip above I do some iai forms from here and there.
 I can't say that I approve of every detail.
 My posture is far from perfect, I tend to sort of nod at the cuts, which are often not enough extended forward, I do a meaningless extra movement with the saya right before noto, et cetera - in spite of my thirty-some years doing iai.
 Well, well, something to work on at next keiko...
-You find the video above, as a YouTube link, and also here.